My Last Week at SNC

 Last week Spay Neuter Charlotte did our first photo contest!
 It was so fun to see all of the cute pets in our Charlotte area.
-It was hard to pick a winner, because everyone’s photo was just so cute!
+It was hard to pick a winner because everyone's photo was just so cute!
 We decided to choose two winners –siblings!
 Brandon and Margaret Weddington.
-Together they helped raised $575, and our whole contest all together raised $1,545!!
+Together they helped raise $575, and our whole contest all together raised $1,545!!
 Thank you to everyone for your awesome support and for helping to grow awareness of the importance of spay and neuter.
 Brandon and Margaret will be featured on a Charlotte billboard for an entire month.
-Watch our facebook page for the update on when and where the billboard will be posted.
+Watch our Facebook page for the update on when and where the billboard will be posted.

 This week Spay Neuter Charlotte is celebrating our 10,000th sterilization surgery!
 This means that since opening in August 2011, the clinic has prevented roughly 20,000 unwanted litters – possibly 100,000 babies if each were to have a litter of five.
 Many of those unborn babies would not have found homes and would have ended up being euthanized or left homeless contributing to pet overpopulation in Charlotte.
 The Duke Energy Building lit up teal and gold on Monday to show their support for our clinic.
 Our team headed to Mimosas Grill for a toast before going to view the building Monday night in uptown.
 This is such a big achievement for Spay Neuter Charlotte and we are so proud of all the hard work our team and all of the support we have from our patients and clients!